strongloop/strongloop.com2/_posts/2019-11-20-cascon-evoke.md

 ### Day 1: Booth Showcasing Fast and Easy API Creation with LoopBack

-It's a great opportunity for us to collaborate with other attendees at our [booth](https://pheedloop.com/cascon/site/sessions/?id=DugCzZ) and to show how LoopBack can make API creation fast and easy.
-It looks like the use case we've shown in our poster is a common use case for our attendees to biuld APIs!
+At our [booth](https://pheedloop.com/cascon/site/sessions/?id=DugCzZ) we had a great opportunity to show how LoopBack can make API creation fast and easy.
+It looks like the use case we've shown in our poster is a common use case for our attendees to build APIs!

 <p style='text-align:center'>
   <img src='../blog-assets/2019/11/shopping-app-usecase.png' alt='shopping app example' width=400>